Spacecraft

 Covariance Matrices

 Covariance quantifies orbit uncertainty and is essential for reliable conjunction assessment.
 Without knowing how uncertain each spacecraft’s position is, you cannot compute meaningful collision probabilities.
+A covariance matrix is a 6×6 mathematical structure capturing:- Position uncertainty: Standard deviation (σ) in X, Y, Z directions, measured in meters.

 - Velocity uncertainty: Standard deviation in Vx, Vy, Vz, measured in m/s.